rachelrakov/Intro_to_Machine_Learning/sections/installation.md

 - The Brown Corpus: A text corpus of American English, split into fifteen different categories
 - Part of speech taggers (POS): prebuilt functions that are designed to determine the part of speech of every word in the sentence you give them
-- Pandas as pd: importing the Pandas toolkit and renaming it pd, so we don't have to type too much
+- `pandas as pd`: importing the Pandas toolkit and renaming it pd, so we don't have to type too much
-- matplotlib.pyplot as plt: importing plotting tools from matplotlib and renaming them plt
+- `matplotlib.pyplot as plt`: importing plotting tools from matplotlib and renaming them plt
-    - ~~~
+    ```python
     %matplotlib inline
-    ~~~
+    ```
     We use the above code to ensure our images display clearly in the Jupyter notebook.

 - sklearn: the scikit-learn machine learning toolkit